Skip to contents

 api_key

 A single-length character vector with your openFDA API key.
 By default this is the result of get_api_key().
-If api_key is an empty string, an error will be thrown.
+You must set this with set_api_key(), or openFDA() will not work.

 Value

-An httr2 response object from httr2::req_perform().
-You can use httr2::resp_body_json() to extract JSON data from the response.
+Either an httr2 response object from httr2::req_perform() or list of these objects, depending on whether pagination was required.
+You can use httr2::resp_body_json() to extract JSON data from these responses.

 References